timgrady92/SIFTed/README.md

 > **Note**: Tool integration is currently in development.
 Workflows are being introduced slowly and methodically after rigorous testing.
 Existing workflows should be treated as experimental at best.

+> **Regarding Volatility 3**: Volatility 3 is currently compatible with SIFTed, but not prepared out of the box.
+Install Volatility 3 using the same virtual environment you use for SIFTed to use it.

 **Training wheels for forensic analysts.**

 SIFTed is a guided interface for SANS SIFT workstation workflows.
 It lets junior analysts contribute meaningful work on day one while building the knowledge to outgrow it.